waffle2k/masto-ansible/README.md

 - geerlingguy.docker
 - geerlingguy.nginx
 - geerlingguy.certbot
-- neovim & oh-my-zsh roles
+- oh-my-zsh
+roles

-The last two just make the server environments more akin to how I prefer them to be.
-It's easy enough to block this out, just edit `roles/yttrx/meta/main.yml` and remove `ansible-role-neovim` and `ansible-role-oh-my-zsh`.
+The last role just make the server environments more akin to how I prefer them to be.
+It's easy enough to block this out, just edit `roles/yttrx/meta/main.yml` and remove `ansible-role-oh-my-zsh`.

 ## Unsupported